Kicksecure/security-misc/README.md

 Wiping RAM at shutdown to defeat cold boot attacks.

+Implemented as `dracut` module `cold-boot-attack-defense`.

 Requires `dracut`.
 In other words, RAM wipe is incompatible with systems using `initramfs-tools`.
 To switch to, install dracut:

     sudo apt update
     sudo apt install --no-install-recommends dracut

+`dracut` is intentionally not declared as a dependency of `security-misc` to avoid making all of `security-misc` dependent on `dracut` only for the sake of the wipe RAM at shutdown feature.
+Linux distribution such as Kicksecure are advised to (and Kicksecure is planning to) install `dracut` instead of `initramfs-tools` by default.

 User documentation:
 https://www.kicksecure.com/wiki/Cold_Boot_Attack_Defense